scmbreeze/scm_breeze/README.markdown

 **SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with tools such as git.
-It integrates with your shell to give you numbered file shortcuts, a repository index with tab completion, and a community driven collection of useful SCM functions.
+It integrates with your shell to give you numbered file shortcuts, a repository index with tab completion, and many other useful features.

-Disclaimer: **git** is currently the only supported SCM.
-I've kept the project's name open because it won't be difficult to port it for other SCMs.
+Note: **git** is currently the only supported SCM.
+I've kept the project's name generic, but other SCMs aren't supported yet.

 <hr/>

-### Demo video
+## Demo video

 <center><a href="http://www.youtube.com/watch?v=iKdp6uBfrvc" target="_blank"><img src="http://i.imgur.com/l7aGG.png"></a></center>